Netflix unveils four new stars for second series of Bridgerton

 Netflix has unveiled four actors who will play prominent roles in the second series of Bridgerton.

-The streaming giant said Charithra Chandran, Shelley Conn, Calam Lynch and Rupert Young will all join its raunchy period drama.
+The streaming giant said Charithra Chandran, Shelley Conn, Rupert Young and Irish actor Calam Lynch will all join its raunchy period drama.

 The news follows the announcement Rege-Jean Page, the breakout star of Bridgerton’s first series, will not be returning to the show.